Are you eligible to claim a tax deduction

 2. Notify us of your intent and submit your claim online @headerType>

-You’ll need to do this before you lodge your tax return or by 30 June of the following year, whichever comes first.
+You’ll need to do this before you lodge your tax return for the financial year in which the after-tax contributions were made or by 30 June of the following year.

 -